Aural polypsOtic polyp

 When to Contact a Medical Professional

-Call your health care provider if you have bleeding from an ear.
+Contact your health care provider if you have severe pain, bleeding from an ear or a sharp decrease in hearing.